Virtual CTO Subscription Terms of Service: Client Acceptance

 1. Management of Consulting Hours

 4.2.
 Overage Hours and Additional Projects.
-If the Client needs Services beyond the Monthly Development Hours (including any validly rolled-over hours), these additional hours (“Overage Hours”) and any additional projects and services will be billed separately at amounts agreed-on in writing by both Parties.
+If the Client needs Services beyond the Development Hours (including any validly rolled-over hours), these additional hours (“Overage Hours”) and any additional projects and services will be billed separately.
 The Consultant will notify the Client before providing Services that would result in Overage Hours and will need the Client’s prior written approval (email is acceptable) to proceed.
-Payment for Overage Hours is due with the next regular Subscription Fee payment or as otherwise invoiced.

 1. Communication and Reporting